 Comply with breed standard’s disqualifications (Breed Standard is listed on the NAPS website)

-In addition to the requirements above, we train and handle all of our dogs in their NA Tests.
+In addition to the requirements above, we train and handle all of our own dogs in their NA Tests.
 So far, they have all earned a Prize 1.
 We also train an handle our dogs in their Utility tests.
-Zayda is an exception to this as she came to us at the age of 6 and was retired after the "C" Litter.
 Training and handling our dogs allows us to better assess their natural level of cooperation and their ability to handle pressure.
 It also allows us to help our buyers going through the testing process if they need guidance.

 We take our stud selection process very seriously.
 When seeking a stud for our girls, we usually start looking about 6 months before we expect the breeding to happen.
 We spend hours looking at pedigrees, talking to their owners and talking others who have used the studs we are interested in.
 We also inquire about the health information on the stud and the stud's progeny.
 We look at past pairings to females with similar pedigrees to ours to see how their progeny have performed and if any health issues stand out.
 We purchased our own personal copy of the Breedmate program so that we can check the breeding coefficient of each pairing we are considering.
 Temperament is one of our biggest considerations when selecting a stud.
 We also do not select any stud with a PennHip of more than .5 or an OFA score less than Good.